ibm-cloud-docs/Cloudant/replicate/replication_guide.md

 ![Running state](../images/replication_guide_3.png){: caption="Figure 3.
 Running state" caption-side="bottom"}

-The status of each replication task can be seen by clicking the `Replication` tab.
+The status of each replication task can be seen by clicking `Replication`.
 Each job changes state from `Running` to `Completed` as it progresses.

 ![Completed state](../images/replication_guide_4.png){: caption="Figure 4.
 Completed state" caption-side="bottom"}